TorchedArchive/Texturant/README.md

-Hello!
-Welcome to the Texturant!
-The virtual resturant chain of real restaurant chains!

-`npm i -g texturant`
+Welcome to the Texturant.
+How may I help you today?

-That is the command to install Texturant, a CLI made to simulate ordering food on a computer.
+Texturant is a Node.js command line interface app made to simulate what I think it would be like ordering food in a complete terminal environment.
+It is constantly being updated, and new features will be coming soon.
+Stay updated!

+# Installation
+You can install Texturant with npm, with:

+`npm install texturant --global`

+That will install Texturant, and it will work no matter what directory you are in.

+# Documentation
+PS: Extra docs will be coming soon.

-# Usage Example
+## Usage Example
+Here is an example of how you can use Texturant, made by me.

 ![Usage](https://skullbite.is-for.me/i/6mtmta57.gif)

 # Changelog
 + Update checker